 This course is designed to help students push through any anxieties about public speaking by immersing them in a practice-intensive environment.
-They learn how to speak with confidence in a variety of formats and venues - including extemporaneous speaking, job interviewing, leading a discussion, presenting a technical speech, and other relevant scenarios.
-Students learn how to develop effective and visually compelling slides; hone their main message; improve their delivery skills; and write thought-provoking, well-organized speeches that hold an audience's attention.
-Students will also learn about the civic responsibilities of engineers in the democratic process.
+They learn how to speak with confidence in a variety of formats and venues - Including extemporaneous speaking, job interviewing, leading a discussion, presenting a technical speech, and other relevant scenarios.
+Students learn how to develop effective slides that capture the main point with ease and clarity, hone their message, improve their delivery skills, and write thought-provoking, well-organized speeches that hold an audience's attention.
 No audits.
-Distribution Area: Humanities, Social and Behavioral Sciences Writing Intensive
+Not open to students that have taken EN.661.150.
+Writing Intensive